Sabethes cyaneus

 Sabethes (Sabethes) cyaneus is a species of mosquito native to Central America and South America.
-It is recognized for its striking iridescent blue scales and serves as a disease vector for the Zika virus, though it is not the primary vector.
+It is recognized for its striking iridescent blue scales and leg paddles, which are involved in courtship.
 The larvae are facultative predators, using their siphon to capture prey, often other mosquito larvae, in their aquatic habitats.

 Taxonomy

 Sabethes cyaneus was first described by entomologist Johan Christian Fabricius in 1805.
 It belongs to the subgenus Sabethes within the genus Sabethes of the family Culicidae.
-A historical synonym for this species is Sabethes locuples, described by Robineau-Desvoidy in 1827, though S. cyaneus is the currently accepted name.
+A historical synonym for this species is Sabethes locuples (Robineau-Desvoidy, 1827).

 Description

-Adult Sabethes cyaneus are medium-sized mosquitoes distinguished by their iridescent blue scales, which cover their body and legs, giving them a metallic appearance.
-This feature has earned them the common name "blue mosquito."
-The proboscis is long and slender, adapted for piercing skin to feed on blood.
-Females, which are slightly larger than males, exhibit more pronounced ornamentation, particularly on their legs.
+As with many other Sabethini, adult Sabethes cyaneus are medium-sized mosquitoes with iridescent blue scales, which cover their bodies and legs, and ornamental 'paddles' on their midlegs formed from elongated scales.

-The larvae are aquatic and possess a distinctive siphon, which serves dual purposes: respiration and predation.
-They use this siphon to grasp prey, primarily other mosquito larvae, showcasing their facultative predatory behavior.

-Distribution
+Distribution and habitat

-Sabethes cyaneus is distributed across Central America and South America, ranging from Mexico in the north to Argentina in the south.
-It thrives in tropical and subtropical forested regions, where it breeds in natural water containers such as tree holes, bamboo internodes, and bromeliads.
+Sabethes cyaneus is distributed across Central America and South America, ranging from Mexico to Argentina.
+It thrives in Neotropical forests, where it breeds in natural water containers such as tree holes and bamboo internodes.
+Adults are canopy dwellers and are rarely found at ground levels.

 Ecology and behavior

 Sabethes cyaneus is a diurnal mosquito, active primarily during daylight hours.
-Females are hematophagous, feeding on the blood of various hosts, including humans, to support egg development, while males feed exclusively on nectar and do not bite.
-The species exhibits elaborate mating behavior, with males performing a courtship dance that involves displaying their ornamented legs to attract females.
+Females are hematophagous, feeding primarily on the blood of primates (occasionally including humans) to support egg development, while males feed exclusively on nectar and do not bite.

+Uniquely among mosquitos, they exhibit elaborate mating behavior, with males waving their ornamented legs before and during copulation with the waiting females.
+The size of the paddles plays a role in mate choice, with females with smaller paddles being approached by fewer males.
+The males mate with multiple females but the females only mate with one male.
+However, they do not appear to choose males based on paddle size despite these displays.
+Courtship behaviours between males have also been observed.

 Larvae develop in small, shaded water bodies and are facultative predators.
-While they can subsist on detritus and microorganisms, they preferentially prey on other mosquito larvae when available, using their siphon to capture and hold their prey.
+While they can subsist on detritus and microorganisms, they will prey on mosquito larvae of other species when available.
+They use their elongated siphon to capture and hold their prey, as well as specialised maxillae which are also seen in other Sabethini larvae.

 Disease transmission

-Sabethes cyaneus is a known vector of the Zika virus, though it is not considered the primary vector—species such as Aedes aegypti and Aedes albopictus hold that role.
-It can acquire the virus by feeding on an infected host and subsequently transmit it to others.
-There is potential for involvement in transmitting other arboviruses, but further research is required to substantiate this.
+Sabethes cyaneus may be capable of acting as a vector for Zika virus, though not to the same degree as its primary vector, Aedes aegypti, and with a longer incubation period.
+No wild-caught specimens have been found to carry Zika virus.